ucg8j/blog/posts/post-war.md

 International pressure has been shown to be an effective tool in pressuring governments to do the right thing.
 The Sri Lankan government may not care about the Tamils but they do care about the Commonwealth.
 A boycott of CHOGM would make a good start.
 Apartheid is a good example of an international sporting boycott that raised awareness and pressured a nation towards corrective action.
 A boycott of Sri Lankan cricket, I believe, would mount enough pressure both internationally and domestically on the government to accept the calls for an independent investigation into the final stages of the war.

-If you would like to find out there are few links below:
+If you would like to find out more there are a few links below:

 **[Boycott CHOGM Petition](https://www.change.org/en-AU/petitions/prime-minister-reconsider-chogm-2013-in-sri-lanka)**